John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 Cry me the blues, Jon.
 Are you kidding me?

-Posted in Uncategorized | Comments Off on John L. Smith, Las Vegas, Has Found a New Gig With Jon Ralston, Nevada Independent, Crying the Fund-Raising Blues
+Posted in Blog Posts | Comments Off on John L. Smith, Las Vegas, Has Found a New Gig With Jon Ralston, Nevada Independent, Crying the Fund-Raising Blues

 John L. Smith, Former LVRJ Columnist,